 Bob McDonald

 Initial aged savoury notes featuring coffee grounds.
 See if I can continue this note.
 Wendouree Shiraz produced from ancient vines provides one of Australia’s iconic wines.
 This however was a little disappointing at 28 years from a big ripe vintage.
 I must say it still had a full bodied palate with amazing length and persistence with mid palate concentration.
 Ultra savoury.
 Despite this I have had better Wendourees.
-Similar to my sentiments on a previous Delectable note in November 2015. — 5 days ago
+Similar to my sentiments on a previous Delectable note in November 2015. — a month ago